Questfall/docs/mining/Quests.md

 For example, if the base reward for the quest is 50 mining points and the user has 100% of the mining bonus, they receive 100 mining points from completing the quest.

-Constant mining efficiency bonus can be increased by wearing clothing, elixirs, rating quests, and adding points to the mining attribute.
+Constant mining efficiency bonus can be increased by clothing, elixirs, rating quests, and adding points to the mining attribute.
 Spells and Elixirs can give mining bonuses for a limited time or to a specific quest.

 ***